aakarshika/wikiart-vision/Notes/leargist_setup.md

 Even after all this runs, sometimes your Python code may not find the right Python path where leargist is installed.

-In that case, copy the relevant .so file from pyleargist-2.0.5/build and copy it to your Python environment's site-packages.
+In that case, copy the relevant `.so` file from pyleargist-2.0.5/build and copy it to your Python environment's site-packages.
 That *might* work.

-Now try to see if `leargist.color_gist()` is identifiable.
+Now try to see if `leargist.color_gist()` works.
 Also, since the leargist library uses Pillow to read images, newer versions of Pillow are incompatible with pyleargist.
+You need PIL < 3.0.

-You want to install PIL < 3.0 - I have 2.7.0 and testing the `leargist.color_gist('ar.ppm')` was successful.
+I have 2.7.0 and testing the `leargist.color_gist('ar.ppm')` was successful.
 Instead of PPM images, png images are also working fine.